davidisaaclee/VectorSwift/README.md

 ## Running the tests

-To run the tests included in the example project, clone the repo, and run `pod install` from the Example directory first.
+~~To run the tests included in the example project, clone the repo, and run `pod install` from the Example directory first.~~

+Test frameworks need to be updated to Swift 3 :(

 ## Installation